-The Best Narrow Walkers for Seniors in 2020
+Best Narrow Walkers for Seniors [Safest Models In 2020]

 Sometimes you need a narrow or an ultra narrow walker to move around comfortably in public places or at home.
 Normal size walkers are often too wide to comfortably pass through the doorway and they make it hard to maneuver in small spaces.
 There are stores and restaurants where it’s difficult to move around with a wider walker so to make life easier it’s best to use a narrow one.

-If you’re in a hurry, here are the best narrow walkers (with maximum width):
+List of the best and safest narrow walkers for seniors (with maximum width):

 - Drive Medical Deluxe Folding Walker (24 inches)

 - Nitro Euro Style Rollator Walker (23 inches)

 - Drive Medical 4 Wheel Rollator Walker (23.5 inches)